The Wave of Mobile Banking Users

 Once consumers choose a primary financial application, they’ll spend more and more time with the institution that offers it.
 At that point the institution that offers the primary financial app will quickly steal wallet share from their competitors.
 The smartphone then becomes the portal to the total banking experience.

 A recent study from Google shows why this is the case.
 It says, “[Smartphones] have the highest number of user interactions per day and serve as the most common starting point for activities across multiple screens.”
-As we covered in a prior post, the Google study also shows that 59 percent of financial management activities were started on a smartphone, and 56 percent of those activities were continued or finished on a desktop.
+The Google study also shows that 59 percent of financial management activities were started on a smartphone, and 56 percent of those activities were continued or finished on a desktop.
 It’s clear from data like this that the smartphone opens up a way for users to become more loyal to particular financial institutions — institutions that offer a primary financial application.

 Within a few years, a majority of financial institutions will understand how the convenience of account aggregation affects their wallet share.
 The institutions at the frontier of fintech already understand this.
 They know, for instance, that 72 percent of millennials would bank at companies like Wal-Mart, T-Mobile, or Google if these companies offered such services.
 They also know that companies likeLending Club have already started to encroach on the traditional lending business model.
 For the first time, major competitors to financial institutions can build a banking experience that fits in a user’s pocket.
 Never before has banking been so easy to access.
 Clearly, fintech is the way of the future.